 Social Media Marketing

-Fortunately, retailers can do a ton of marketing through social media.
+Fortunately, retailers running a bakery can do a ton of marketing through social media.
 This is the cheapest option, as it is mostly DIY through the work of business owners and employees.
 Baked goods are naturally photogenic.
 Show off your shop’s personality and highlight what makes your bakery different from others.

 Email marketing is a powerful tool for retailers to connect with customers and increase sales.
 By sending targeted and personalized messages, retailers can build relationships with their customers and keep them engaged with their brand.